ArchiveBox/good-karma-kit/README.md

 https://github.com/openzim/zimfarm
 https://hub.docker.com/r/openzim/zimfarm-worker-manager

-Notes: this one requires a static IP!
+Notes: this one requires a static IP and >1TB of monthly network transfer available!
 You must contact Kiwix to get your worker set up, and get your static IP whitelisted.

 #### kiwix